Hong Kong Airport

 - Exhibitions - The airport offers a variety of activities such as tea-making demonstrations and Chinese Medicinal Workshops.
 The schedule changes every month.
 Various locations

-- Food / Dining - There are many food and beverage concessions at this airport and some of them are open 24 hours:
+- Food & Drinks - There are many food and beverage concessions at this airport and some of them are open 24 hours:

 - Golf - The Sky City Nine Eagles Golf Course is near Terminal 2.
 Equipment rental is available.
 Getting there: a shuttle bus departs from Terminal 2, Gate 18

 - IMAX Theatre - Location: Terminal 2, Landside, Level 6, entertainment zone.
 Hours: 11am - 10pm

 - i-Sports - i-Sports offers various sports simulators such as soccer, basketball, golf, boxing, skiing, car racing, shooting.
 Location: Terminal 2, Landside.
 Hours: 11am - 9pm.